 Traditional Music Publishing Pros and Cons

-The Admin Difference: You Make The Decisions
+The Administration Difference: You Make The Decisions

-When you sign with a traditional publishing company, you usually sign a multi-year contract with a number of options for renewal.
-With each option your publisher can evaluate how things are going and either exercise the option to renew your contract or drop you.
+Signing with a traditional publishing company can mean a multi-year contract with a number of options for renewal.
+With each option, your publisher can evaluate how things are going and either exercise the option to renew your contract or drop you.